jackkoenig/chisel/.github/PULL_REQUEST_TEMPLATE.md

 #### Type of Improvement

 <!-- Choose one or more from the following:
-- bug fix
+- Feature (or new API)
-- performance improvement
+- Performance improvement
-- documentation
+- API modification
-- code refactoring
+- API deprecation
-- code cleanup
+- Bugfix
-- backend code generation
+- Documentation or website-related
-- new feature/API
+- Dependency update
--->
+- Internal or build-related (includes code refactoring/cleanup) -->

 #### API Impact